yijxiang/ATX-SDA-API/README.md

 ### How to use 如何使用
-git download to new folder and try.
+After git download to new folder

+- For postman, please import 2 JSON files.
+- For python, setup the virtual env. and try.